Denoising sequences to ASVs using DADA2¶

 Interpreting Denoising Stats

-The stats table shows how many reads passed each step (filtering, denoising, merging, chimera removal).
+The stats table shows how many reads passed each step (filtering, merging, chimera removal).
 A typical run retains 60–80% of input reads.
 If you are losing many reads at the merging step, your truncation lengths may be too short to allow forward and reverse reads to overlap.
+If you are losing too many reads at the filtering step, this could indicate your primers are still in the sequences. this is a very important quality control step to check before you move further in your analysis!

 Check off each item as you review the stats for both runs: